Piano For All Review: A Pro Pianist's Take on the Chord-First Approach

 It's a "play first, ask questions later" approach, promising to get you jamming to popular tunes within days, not months or years.

-The course is delivered through ten ebooks, each packed with embedded video lessons and audio examples.
+The course is delivered through ten eBooks, each packed with embedded video lessons and audio examples.
 There are no live classes or instructors, but the self-paced format allows you to learn at your own speed and convenience.

 The ebooks cover a wide range of styles, from pop ballads and blues to jazz and even a taste of classical music.